 Induction is a professional development program designed to support newly-credentialed beginning teachers.
 The High Tech High (HTH) Induction program incorporates improvement science and collegial coaching aligned with the California Standards for the Teaching Profession (CSTP).
 Our program allows participants to select into Improvement Science groups based on their area of interest or growth.
 We encourage our participants to think deeply about their pedagogical practice(s) and hone new strategies that will enhance their teaching skills.
 Upon completion, teachers earn their California Clear Credential through advanced study of teaching practice.
+Overview of the year.

 - Two-year program

 - Cycle through various stages of Improvement Research

 What is Improvement Science?

 - Improvement Science is explicitly designed to accelerate learning-by-doing.

 - It’s a more user-centered and problem-centered approach to improving teaching and learning (Carnegie Foundation for the Advancement of Teaching).